 Stage 5 (May 6, 2028)Laboratories must submit premarket notifications (510(k)) or De Novo classification requests for moderate and low-risk LDTs. |

 Throughout this phased implementation, laboratories should continuously assess their LDT portfolio, prioritize resources, and develop a strategic plan to meet each deadline.
-It's crucial to start preparations early, particularly for high-risk LDTs requiring more extensive data and earlier submission deadlines.
+Preparations must start early, particularly for high-risk LDTs that require more extensive data and earlier submission deadlines.

 Partial Exemptions and Targeted Enforcement Discretion